 In response to this growing global demand for green finance knowledge, the Research Center for Green Finance Development at Tsinghua University (China) and the IFC-supported Sustainable Banking Network jointly initiated the Global Green Finance Leadership Program (GFLP) in 2018.
 The GFLP provides a global platform for knowledge sharing on green finance, with objectives to inspire innovation, scale up sustainable finance and facilitate the sustainable transformation of the global economy.
 The GFLP has hosted several global events since 2018 and attracted more than 250 participants from 48 countries, mostly developing economies, who were keen to learn from global experiences on green finance.

-This Seminar on Greening Africa’s Financial System is hosted by Casablanca Financial City and the GFLP, with support from Bank Al-Maghrib, UNEP, and the UK BEIS.
+This Seminar is hosted by Casablanca Finance City and the GFLP, with support from Bank Al-Maghrib, Tsinghua PBCSF, UNEP, the UK BEIS, European Climate Foundation and Energy Foundation (China).
 This Seminar will focus on raising awareness of the importance of green finance, exchanging international experiences and best practices, discussing barriers and options for green finance development in Africa, and explore the possibility of launching a common African green finance (or green bond) market.
 It will convene 150-200 financial regulators, policy makers, senior members of financial institutions and other key stakeholders from the African region, as well as international experts from China, UK, EU and international organizations, with a view to inspiring and creating momentum for deepening green and sustainable finance development in Africa.